rackerlabs/docs-offerings/docs/common-gs/auth-using-curl.rst

    ``publicURL`` value for the |api-service|, version, and region that you want to access.

-   This example shows the endpoints available for the |api-service|.
+   This example shows the endpoints that are available for the |api-service|.

    .. include:: ../common-gs/samples/service-catalog-endpoint.rst